-a) Select the Share entire partition or a specified folder option.

-c) Click the Save button to save the configuration and the page will be redirected to the media server configuration page as shown in Figure 4-46.
+- a) Select the Share entire partition or a specified folder option. - b) Enter the display name of the share folder in Display Name edit box. - c) Click the Save button to save the configuration and the page will be redirected to the media server configuration page as shown in Figure 4-42.

 4. Click the Scan All button to scan all the share folders immediately.
-You can also select the Auto-scan, at the same time, select an auto scan interval time by drop-down list.
+You can also select the Auto-scan, at same time, select an auto scan interval time by drop-down list.
 In this case, the media server will auto scan the share folders.

-The max share folders number is 6 and the max share media files number is 100.
-If you want to share a new folder when the number has reached 6, you can delete an existing share folder and then add a new one.
+The max share folders number is 6.
+If you want share a new folder when the numbers has been reached to be 6, you can delete a share folder and then add a new one.

-4.9.4 Print Server
+4.8.4 Print Server

-Choose menu "USB Settings→Print Server", you can configure print server on this page as shown below.
+Choose menu "USB Settings - Print Server", you can configure print server on this page as shown below.

-Figure 4-47 Pint Server Setting
+Figure 4-43 Pint Server Setting